spparks/spparks/examples/potts_weld_jom/README.rst

-To simulate grain growth during welding, without an initial microstructure representing base metal of welded material, run *spparks*:
+To simulate grain growth during welding, without an initial microstructure representing base metal of welded material (each voxel begins with a randomly assigned spin), run *spparks*:

 .. code-block:: bash

-   mpiexec -np 16 spk_flamer.gnu < in.steady_weld
+   mpiexec -np 16 spk_mac_mpi < in.weldRandom

-Use a tool to view the images: top.*.jpg

 With an initial equiaxed microstructure